-I have worked on a range of different projects including private residences, apartment and commercial buildings plus advised on issues such as visual amenity, building facade colour congruity plus likely variations in respect to specified vs. perceived facade colour.
+We have worked on a range of different projects including private residences, apartment and commercial buildings plus advised on issues such as visual amenity, building facade colour congruity plus likely variations in respect to specified vs. perceived facade colour.

-Apartment building, Kirribilli 2017
+Featured project – Apartment building, Kirribilli 2017

 Specified vs. Perceived Colour

-Facade colour can vary in hue and tonal value depending on contextual colour.
+Facade colour can vary in hue and tonal value depending on contextual colour and lighting.

 The dilemma for this harbourside property was to achieve a Tuscan-style soft terracotta colour.
 The dark green surrounding foliage colours set up a simultaneous contrast effect making the facade colour appear lighter and marginally desaturated.
-To counteract this effect, a stronger terracotta specificed colour was required.
+To counteract this effect, a stronger terracotta colour was specificed.

 Ensemble Theatre, Kirribilli, 2006